 - 21. Blockchain technology has gained significant attention in recent years for its ability to provide a secure and transparent platform for recording and verifying transactions.
 Blockchain is so versatile that, besides its initial uses in the finance sector, it has expanded to many other fields including healthcare, sports and continues to evolve.
 Blockchain, being versatile, has expanded to many other fields. - 22.
 One example of how blockchains can provide security for British investors is in the case of digital asset ownership.
 If a British investor holds a digital asset, which is connected to another physical asset or has selective rights (asset), on a blockchain, they can have the added security of knowing that their asset is protected by the decentralized network and cryptographic hash functions of the blockchain.
-This can provide an added level of confidence for the investor that their asset is secure or authentic and has an added level of security. - 23.
-Another application of blockchains that may offer security for British investors is through the use of smart contracts.
+This can provide an added level of confidence for the investor that their asset is secure or authentic and has an added level of security.

+- 23. Another application of blockchains that may offer security for British investors is through the use of smart contracts.
 Smart contracts are self-executing contracts with the terms of the agreement between buyer and seller being directly written into lines of code.
 They can provide a secure and transparent way for investors to enter into and enforce contracts, such as in the case of property transactions. - 24.
 Blockchain is predicated on the concepts of consensus, decentralisation, and cryptography to confirm dealings trust; and are designed to be resistant to tampering and modification due to the use cryptographic techniques in its system to secure the integrity of the data recorded.
 However, there are potential vulnerabilities that can be exploited in any system, including in blockchains.
 Although it is generally considered to be very difficult to hack a blockchain it is still susceptible to security issues.

-Blockchain security issues include:

-• Sybil attacks, and 51% attacks.
+Blockchain security issues include: - Sybil attacks4, and 51% attacks5.
 It is also possible for a malicious actor to attempt to manipulate the consensus process that is used to validate transactions on a blockchain.
-However, this type of attack would typically require a significant number of resources and would be very difficult to execute successfully.
+However, this type of attack would typically require a significant number of resources and would be very difficult to execute successfully. - End-point vulnerabilities wherever users act with the blockchain on electronic devices like computers, tablets, and mobile phones.
+Hackers will observe user behaviour and target devices to steal the user's private key.
+Additionally, attacks may occur if a user's device is not properly configured or if it is not adequately secured. - Phishing attacks and weak private keys: individual users of a blockchain may be vulnerable to phishing attacks or other forms of cybercrime if they do not take steps to protect their own security and their private keys. - Routing attacks: A blockchain network and application rely on the real-time movement of massive amounts of knowledge.
+Hackers can use an account's anonymity to intercept data because it's being transmitted to internet service providers.
+In the case of a routing attack, blockchain users may unknowingly expose confidential data or extract assets without the user's knowledge.

-&lt;sup>4 Sybil attack is where hackers generate fake networks nodes; using those nodes, the hackers then deceptively acquire majority consensus and disrupt the chain's transaction.
+4 Sybil attack is where hackers generate fake networks nodes; using those nodes, the hackers then deceptively acquire majority consensus and disrupt the chain's transaction.

-&lt;sup>5 A 51% attack occurs when one individual or organization (malicious hackers) collects quite 1/2 the hash rate and seizes control of the whole system, which might be disastrous.
-Hackers can modify the order of transactions and forestall them from being confirmed. they'll even reverse previously completed transactions, leading to double spending.
+5 A 51% attack occurs when one individual or organization (malicious hackers) collects quite 1/2 the hash rate and seizes control of the whole system, which might be disastrous.
+Hackers can modify the order of transactions and forestall them from being confirmed, they'll even reverse previously completed transactions, leading to double spending.